IgniteUI/igniteui-docfx/en/components/autocomplete.md

     <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="autocomplete-movie" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

-> Note: Follow the [Template Driven Forms Integration](input_group.md) topic to see the same example and an `igxAutocomplete` placed inside a Template Driven Form.
 <div class="divider--half"></div>

 In order to use the `igxAutocomplete` with groups, like in the sample above, you need to define your data in the following manner: